The Man and the Girl at the Underground Mansion: Summary

 A man and a girl work at a farm.
 The man gifts the girl a black ribbon, which is stolen by a fox.
-The man goes after the fox and ends up at a country mansion.
+The man pursues the fox into a country mansion.
 The girl hangs some clothes on the hanger at the farm, which are snatched by the same fox.
 The girl chases after the animal and arrives at the same mansion.
 The girl becomes a servant and is made to unload a dung heap and to wash a black cloth white as part of her tasks.

-A man offers to help her in exchange for becoming the girl's sweetheart.
-The girl declines his offer, but the man helps her anyway: he strikes the dung heap and the cloth with a red wand.
-Next, the girl learns the man is set to be married to the farmer's daughter, and the girl is ordered to get jewels for the upcoming wedding.
+A man offers to help her in exchange for romance.
+The girl declines, but he helps her via a magic wand.
+Next, the girl learns the man is set marry the farmer's daughter, and the girl is ordered to get jewels for the upcoming wedding.
 The man warns her that the jewel box belongs to a witch, and on the way there, she must fix a broken plank of a bridge, milk a cow, give water to a bull, shake a tree, enter the witch's house and accept the food she will offer (a milk bowl), but give it to the dog.
 The girl follows the instructions to the letter and gets the jewel box from the witch.
 The girl escapes, despite the witch commanding the dog, the cow, the bull, the tree and the bridge to stop her.
-At a safe distance, the girl opens the box and a bird flies out of it.
-The man appears to her, beats the box with the wand, and the bird flies back into it.
+At a safe distance, the girl opens the box and a bird flies out of it, which the man forces back into the box with his wand.

 Lastly, the girl is set to hold a torch near the married couple.
 The girl holds the torch until it nearly burns her fingers, but the man puts the torch out and, in the dark, kills his bride and her mother.
 He marries the girl and they live in the mansion.